-- Recognizing that most youth services rely on direct contact between staff and clients, it is extremely important for providers to proactively plan against staffing challenges that may arise as a result of COVID-19. - Staff Availability and Limitations: Consider how you will keep services fully staffed in the event that staff are showing symptoms, self-isolating after contact with someone who showed symptoms, caring for dependents, or social distancing for another reason. - Consider how you will address overtime pay for those who are available to work, in the event that they are working longer hours to cover low staffing. - o You will likely also need to be able to provide hazard pay for direct care staff. - Consider your plan for when staff return to work after exposure to COVID-19.
+Recognizing that most youth services rely on direct contact between staff and clients, it is extremely important for providers to proactively plan against staffing challenges that may arise as a result of COVID-19.

+- Chain of Command: How to describe the Chain of Command and what will happen if people in the Chain become unavailable. - Staff Availability and Limitations: Consider how you will keep services fully staffed in the event that staff are showing symptoms, self-isolating after contact with someone who showed symptoms, caring for dependents, or social distancing for another reason. - Consider how you will address overtime pay for those who are available to work, in the event that they are working longer hours to cover low staffing. - You will likely also need to be able to provide hazard pay for direct care staff. - Consider your plan for when staff return to work after exposure to COVID-19.
 Will they be required to self-quarantine?
-For how long? - One organization is keeping all essential staff "on call" in the event that a shift is not filled and others need to fill in. - Use of Paid Time Off (PTO) and Sick Leave: Will you make changes or exceptions to your PTO or Sick Leave policies? - You may have employees who must be at home but whose job responsibilities are not conducive to working from home.
-You will need to determine the conditions under
+For how long? - One organization is keeping all essential staff "on call" in the event that a shift is not filled and others need to fill in.

+Use of Paid Time Off (PTO) and Sick Leave

+Will you make changes or exceptions to your PTO or Sick Leave policies?